BurdetteLamar/test_values/README.md

 [![Gem](https://img.shields.io/gem/v/test_values.svg?style=flat)](http://rubygems.org/gems/test_values "View this project in Rubygems")

-This project makes it easy to generate _and utilize_ certain kinds of values for testing software.
+This library makes it easy to generate _and utilize_ certain kinds of values for testing software.

 ## Named Values

-Generally speaking, a values method whose name is plural returns a hash of named values.
+Generally speaking, a method in this library whose name is plural returns a hash of named values.

 The calling test can iterate over the hash, using the names as labels and the values as test data: